Classical and quantum speed limits: Quantum speed limit

 and

 Consequently

 implying

-Eq.~(\ref{a23}) yields then
+Eq.~\eqref{a23} yields then

-By comparying (\ref{a30}) with eqs.~(\ref{a16}) and (\ref{a18}) we conclude that it provides the quantum couterpart of (\ref{a16}).
+By comparying \eqref{a30} with eqs.~\eqref{a16} and \eqref{a18} we conclude that it provides the quantum couterpart of \eqref{a16}.

-Defining $\hat{\rho}^\alpha$, $\alpha\geq 0$, with the help of the spectral decomposition of $\hat{\rho}$ we find that it obeys the equation of motion (\ref{a19}).
-Therefore, assuming that $\hat{\rho}^\alpha$ is again a Hilbert-Schmidt operator we arrive at the quantum counterpart of eq.~(\ref{a17}).\ Concluding, let us note that the bound (\ref{a30}) is stronger that the ones obtained in \cite{Campo1} and \cite{Shanahan} for the case of unitary evolution.
+Defining $\hat{\rho}^\alpha$, $\alpha\geq 0$, with the help of the spectral decomposition of $\hat{\rho}$ we find that it obeys the equation of motion \eqref{a19}.
+Therefore, assuming that $\hat{\rho}^\alpha$ is again a Hilbert-Schmidt operator we arrive at the quantum counterpart of eq.~\eqref{a17}.
+Concluding, let us note that the bound \eqref{a30} is stronger that the ones obtained in \cite{Shanahan} (cf.~the Appendix).

-One can pose the question whether the bound (\ref{a30}) is attainable.
-If $\hat{\rho}=\ket{\Psi}\bra{\Psi}$ is a pure state, eq.~(\ref{a30}) implies
+One can pose the question whether the bound \eqref{a30} is attainable.
+If $\hat{\rho}=\ket{\Psi}\bra{\Psi}$ is a pure state, eq.~\eqref{a30} implies

 while the original Mandelstam-Tamm bound yields